I Am Damo Suzuki: Reaction and influence

 Fall bassist Steve Hanley said that he met Suzuki years later in a club, and that the singer had approached him with the words "I am Damo Suzuki", and after they had talked Hanley believed Suzuki "seemed pleased enough" with the song.

 Smith and Suzuki had become friends and met a few times by 1985.
-Suzuki used the song title for his 2019 biography "I am Damo Suzuki".
 In a 2010 interview, Suzuki said, "I know Mark E. He is Damo Suzuki as he is still singing this.
 I thought there is another Damo Suzuki in this world."
-Suzuki describes the song as the "ultimate namecheck" in his 2019 autobiography.
+Suzuki used the song's title for his 2019 autobiography I Am Damo Suzuki, describing the song as the "ultimate namecheck".

 The American hip hop group Injury Reserve sampled parts of the song, mostly the keyboards, for their track "Ground Zero" which appears on their 2021 album By the Time I Get to Phoenix.
+In 2014 the English post-punk band Fat White Family released a song called "I Am Mark E Smith", in reference to the song.